 Nearby is Old Calton burial ground.
 It is the home of some interesting memorials including a bronze of Abraham Lincoln.
 This was created in honour of the Scottish soldiers who fought in the American Civil War (1861 – 1865).
 Also nearby is New Calton Burial Ground, there you will find the resting place of Abraham Lincoln’s favourite poet, William Knox.
 The name of Abraham Lincoln is even carved into the stone!

-Calton Hill features various monuments including Old Observatory House, the National Monument, Dugald Stuart Monument, Nelson Monument and the Portuguese Cannon.
+Calton Hill features various monuments including Old Observatory House, the National Monument, Dugald Stuart Monument and Nelson Monument.

 My Top Tip: